Top 5 Things to Do in Namche Bazaar

 Spin the prayers wheels at Namche Bazar Stupa

 Namche Bazaar is a place where you will not only see a panoramic view but also the culture that is similar to that of Tibet.
-Namche Bazaar is the live museum of Sherpa and their legendary culture and tradition.
+Namche Bazaar is the live museum of Sherpa and its legendary culture and tradition.

 Sherpa, the indigenous people of Himalayan have a unique lifestyle and cultural heritage sites.
 Similarly, there are many ancient monasteries and Gompas in this region.